Best 3 Days in Copenhagen Itinerary for First Time Travel

 Leaving your Copenhagen city center hotel, you’ll start your exploration of the city center with the Rosenborg Castle.
 On the way, stop to grab a bite at the Torvehallerne, an outdoor market full of vendors for fresh food, sandwiches, pastries, etc. Or grab a Pølser (think hot dog) at any one of the Pølser stands in the city center.

-By 1pm, you should be at Rosenborg Slot (Rosenborg Castle), as seen on the featured image, a renaissance-era castle that houses the crown jewels.
+After lunch visit the Rosenborg Slot (Rosenborg Castle), as seen on the featured image, a renaissance-era castle that houses the crown jewels.
 Take time to stroll the Kongens Have (Kings Garden).
 This a beautiful setting in Copenhagen.
-Allow 2 hours.

 Evening